pmnathan/consul-vault-poc-runbook/docs/xx-configure-and-test-transit-encryption.md

 - Terraform <https://registry.terraform.io/providers/hashicorp/vault/latest/docs/data-sources/transit_encrypt>

 Before following the steps below ensure that the vault client on the machine is set up and configured with the VAULT_ADDR, VAULT_TOKEN environment variables.
-The following steps are performed by Admins hence the VAULT_TOKEN should either be a root token or one with admin privelages.
+The following steps are performed by Admins hence the VAULT_TOKEN should either be a root token or one with admin privileges.

 For details on the steps below please review the documentation above.